paulfeakins/hmrc-mtd-api-php/README.md

 hello-user.php

 ## Common issues
-If you get invalid return_uri for hello-user, it's likely causes are:
+If you get invalid return_uri for hello-user, likely causes are:
 - Not using HTTPS (you have to).
 - Not registering your return URL in your application.